Healthcare in Pakistan

-The healthcare delivery system of Pakistan is complex because it includes healthcare subsystems by federal governments and provincial governments competing with formal and informal private sector healthcare systems.
+The healthcare delivery system of Pakistan is complex, as it includes healthcare subsystems by federal governments, provincial governments, and the private sector healthcare systems.
 Healthcare is delivered mainly through vertically managed disease-specific mechanisms.
 The different institutions that are responsible for this include: provincial and district health departments, parastatal organizations, social security institutions, non-governmental organizations (NGOs) and private sector.
 The country's health sector is also marked by urban-rural disparities in healthcare delivery and an imbalance in the health workforce, with insufficient health managers, nurses, paramedics and skilled birth attendants in the peripheral areas.
 Pakistan's gross national income per capita in 2021 was 1,506 USD.
 In the health budget, the total expenditure per capita on health in 2021 was only 28.3 billion, constituting 1.4% of the country's GDP.
 The health care delivery system in Pakistan consists of public and private sectors.
 Under the constitution, health is primarily responsibility of the provincial government, except in the federally administered areas.
 Health care delivery has traditionally been jointly administered by the federal and provincial governments with districts mainly responsible for implementation.
 Service delivery is being organized through preventive, promotive, curative and rehabilitative services.
 The curative and rehabilitative services are being provided mainly at the secondary and tertiary care facilities.
 Preventive and promotive services, on the other hand, are mainly provided through various national programs; and community health workers’ interfacing with the communities through primary healthcare facilities and outreach activities.

 The state provides healthcare through a three-tiered healthcare delivery system and a range of public health interventions.

 Some government/ semi government organizations like the armed forces, Sui Gas, WAPDA, Railways, Fauji Foundation, Employees Social Security Institution and NUST provide health service to their employees and their dependants through their own system, however, these collectively cover about 10% of the population.

 The private health sector constitutes a diverse group of doctors, nurses, pharmacists, traditional healers, drug vendors, as well as laboratory technicians, shopkeepers and unqualified practitioners.